DionneMaguire/stock/README.md

 ### Bugs found

+I had hard coded the products file in the beginning for testing but when I then added that the user could input stocks I was never finding getting sales['item'] to equal stock['item'], I had to create a function to write a product list from the stocks file after the user has entered all thier products.

 ### Unfixed bugs

 The date and time stamp on the reorder file is UTC timezone, Ireland is UTC +1.
+I thought I had coded something incorrectly but thankfully not.

+I have 2 nested for loops in my program and I researched but could not find another way to make this code simpler.

 ## Deployment